newaetech/chipwhisperer/docs/source/simpleserial.rst

    while (1) simpleserial_get();

-``simpleserial_get()`` **blocks until a packet is received, so your target device won’t be able to do anything between calling** ``simpleserial_get()`` **and receiving a packet.**
+``simpleserial_get()`` **blocks until a packet is received, so your target device won't be able to do anything between calling** ``simpleserial_get()`` **and receiving a packet.**

 Sending Data in C